A step-by-step guide to mastering Instagram for business in 2025

 Written and reviewed by:

-It would be a missed opportunity to not use this platform to showcase your brand.
+Instagram is a critical tool for commerce, and one of the most cost-effective ways to promote your business.
 But we understand that getting to grips with the business side of Instagram can be a time-consuming and complex task, particularly if you are not very social media savvy.

 Step 1: set up a business account